yWorks/yfiles-angular-integration-basic/integration-howto.md

 1. Add yFiles for HTML as npm dependency to the created project:

-   - If you have a fresh yFiles for HTML package, you need to `npm pack` the library first by running `npm pack` in `<yfiles-package>/lib/es-modules/`.
-This creates a tarball that can be installed as npm dependency in other projects.
+   - If you have a fresh yFiles for HTML package, you need to prepare the library package first by running `npm install` in the package folder.
+This creates the development library and a tarball that can be installed as npm dependency in other projects.
 See also [Working with the yFiles npm Module](https://docs.yworks.com/yfileshtml/#/dguide/yfiles_npm_module#yfiles_npm_module).

-     Note: This sample project runs `npm pack` as `preinstall` script in the `package.json`.
+     Note: This sample project runs `npm install` as `preinstall` script in the `package.json`.

    - Reference the packed library in the `package.json` of the project:
      ```
      "dependencies": {
        ...
-       "yfiles": "../yFiles-for-HTML-Complete-2.2.0.3-Evaluation/lib/es-modules/yfiles-22.0.3-eval.tgz"
+       "yfiles": "../yFiles-for-HTML-Complete-2.3-Evaluation/lib-dev/es-modules/yfiles-23.0.0-eval-dev.tgz"
      },
      ```